KEY LEARNING POINTS

 This will depend on what it is you are aiming to do, and the scale of the initiative you have in mind.

-For example some organisations may want to simply focus on developing planning policies that help deliver more opportunities for private homebuilders.
+For example some councils may simply want to focus on delivering their statutory responsibilities under the Right to Build legislation and preparing planning policies that help deliver more opportunities for private homebuilders , as advised by the National Planning Policy Framework.
+This would normally have minimal resource impact because of Government ‘new burdens’ funding and is within the remit of a local authority’s statutory planning functions..
 This approach would normally have minimal resource impact as it will form part of a council’s wider policy-making function.

 Other organisations may decide to directly facilitate the delivery of building plots on their own land, or by working jointly with landowners or enablers, and this will require a range of skills and expertise, including: -